 Coinbase also has a range of services that includes both retail and institutional customers.
 Its reputation is one of transparency and security.
 If it continues to remain reliable in the future, then this company has the potential to be a huge Fintech disruptor.

 Coinbase is a novelty right now and as such its share price is elevated.
 Over time, industry pricing and thus, Coinbase’s pricing may be depreciated as platforms such as PayPal, Cash App, and even the likes of Tesla integrate crypto alongside their other revenue streams.
 Coinbase, unfortunately, relies on cryptocurrency as its main source of revenue and it will struggle to compete in the long run.

 You’re probably wondering if Coinbase is a good investment now?
 Coinbase has the potential to become the go-to platform for bitcoin and other cryptocurrencies.
 With its business transparency and security, as well as its range of services catering to retail and institutional customers alike, Coinbase is on track to be a huge disruptor in the fintech industry.

 Any investment in this company would definitely be a long-term bet, but, beyond any short-term volatility, it has the potential to go far.

 Crypto investing not quite your forte?
 Never fear; MyWallSt’s got a host of growth-savvy investments that don’t come with the same risks.
-You can get access to our market-beating list of stocks by simply clicking here and starting a free trial today.
+You can get access to our market-beating list of stocks by simply clicking here and getting free access today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.